 Best U-Pick Experience—Stade’s Farm and Market, McHenry

 Why the U Pick experience is so great: Take a fun and scenic hay ride around the farm out to the pumpkin patches.
 There you can find rows upon rows of unique orange orbs and take them off the vine yourself.
-Great photo opps in the patches as well!
+Don’t miss out on the great photo opps in the pumpkin field so you two can pretend to be Charlie Brown and Linus.
 And if you want to, then head over to the amusement area of the farm.
 I love how they are separated for a quick getaway if need be.

 Record Breaking Jack o Lantern Display—Highwood Pumpkin Fest

 This (hopefully) Guinness World Record Breaking jack o lantern lighting display is truly a community event with a great cause.
 The goal is to display over 31,000 carved and lit pumpkins to shine a light on 52,000 individuals affected by Autism Spectrum Disease in Illinois.
 The pumpkins will be lit each night during the fest with the record breaking attempt at 5:30 on Sunday, and there will be lots of family friendly activities with all proceeds benefiting Make a Wish Illinois.